 In the last ten years CARIM papers were published in high impact journals such as Cell, JAMA, Nature Medicine, British Medical Journal, Journal of the American College of Cardiology, Circulation, Plos and Lancet Neurology.
 Bibliometric analyses (1997-2014/2015) illustrate that publications from CARIM have been cited 1.77 times more often than the world average for the cardiovascular field in the period of 2011 until 2014.

-CARIM is one of the five schools of the Faculty of Health, Medicine and Life Sciences (FHML) of Maastricht University and is embedded within the Maastricht University Medical Center+ (Maastricht UMC+).
+CARIM is one of the six schools of the Faculty of Health, Medicine and Life Sciences (FHML) of Maastricht University and is embedded within the Maastricht University Medical Center+ (Maastricht UMC+).

 Download here the brochure of Maastricht University Medical Center+.